risk-first/website/Dependency-Risk.md

 ## Invisibility Risk

-While dependencies (like the bus) make life simpler for you, they do this by taking on complexity for you.
+Dependencies (like the bus) make life simpler for you by taking on complexity for you.

 In software, dependencies are a way to manage [Complexity Risk](Complexity-Risk).
 The reason for this is that a dependency gives you an [abstraction](Glossary#abstraction): you no longer need to know _how_ to do something, (that's the job of the dependency), you just need to interact with the dependency properly to get the job done.
 Buses are _perfect_ for people who can't drive, after all.